 To know the actual price of buying your next car online and importing it to Uganda, use the site’s price aggregators.
 Site price aggregators are additional inbuilt tools on the car’s sales page that adjust the price whenever you click on additional features.

 For example, on the beforward.jp site, the total cost of the car or CIF ( Cost, insurance, and freight) will change if you change the destination, say instead from Mombasa, to Kampala.

-Also, click on the “request a quote” button, and they’ll send you a quote to your email containing what that cost covers; The email usually lists how much you pay and all the other expenses, say; shipping, insurance, inspection, etc.
+Also, be sure to “request a quote” in which they’ll send a detail email containing what that cost covers; how much you pay and all the other expenses, say; shipping, insurance, inspection, etc.